UPDATE

-Architect exam: NCARB prerequisites
+NCARB exam prerequisites

 The requirements for the National Council of Architectural Registration Boards (NCARB) exams vary depending on your education and experience.
+Contact NCARB for resources on how to prepare for your exam.

-NCARB exam prerequisites: Degrees and work experience
+Degrees and work experience requirements

 An NAAB–accredited degree